Voting is one of our most important means of influence

-When we buy shares in a company, we gain the right to vote at the company’s shareholder meetings.
-This means that we have a say in director elections and important decisions that affect our investments.
+When voting at shareholder meetings, we consider whether the board operates effectively and whether our shareholder rights are adequately protected.
 Our default position is to support the company while also expressing our positions and expectations.
 We have clear views on what company boards should look like, and we can vote against the board if the company does not conform to them.

 How we vote